isaiahpettingill/wasm96/README.md

 ### Font blending (host/core)
 TTF font rendering now performs proper alpha blending with the background, eliminating artifacts where text would overwrite the background with black pixels in transparent regions of the glyph.

+### BDF Font Support (host/core)
+The core now supports registering custom BDF fonts via `graphics::font_register_bdf`.
+The built-in Spleen fonts (which are BDF) have also been fixed to render correctly at all supported sizes (8, 16, 24, 32, 64).

+### TTF/OTF Smoothing (host/core)
+TTF and OTF font rendering has been improved with subpixel positioning correction and gamma-correct blending.
+This results in smoother text edges and better legibility, especially at smaller sizes.

 ### ABI Update: u64 keys (host/core/sdk)
 The resource ABI has been updated to use `u64` keys instead of string pointers.
 This improves portability and performance at the boundary.
 The Rust and Zig SDKs have been updated to automatically hash string keys to `u64` so application code remains unchanged.